The Causative I: ~させる & ~せる

 My mom made my little brother feed the dog.

-Sentence Note: The first に marks the brother as the person being made to do the action and the second に marks the dog as the recipient of the food.
+Sentence Note: The first に marks the brother as the person being made to do the action (the actual agent of the action) and the second に marks the dog as the recipient of the food (indirect object).

 8. 友達を怒らせる。